Investigative Grand Jury FAQ

 Do citizens have a right to a grand jury investigation?

-The Alaska Constitution grants Investigative Grand Juries the constitutional right to determine to investigate, to conduct investigations, to make recommendations, and to issue reports on matters pertaining to public welfare and safety.
+The Alaska Constitution grants Grand Juries the constitutional power to investigate, to conduct investigations, to make recommendations, and to issue reports on matters pertaining to public welfare and safety.
 Although an Investigative Grand Jury may be requested, an investigation may ultimately not occur.
-This could occur for a couple of reasons: 1) because the request does not meet the threshold requirements; or 2) the grand jury decides not to pursue the investigation.
-Additionally, an Investigative Grand Jury may choose to investigate but then choose not to issue a report.
-The power lies with the grand jury.
+For example, a request may not meet the threshold requirements, or the grand jury may decide not to pursue the investigation.
+Additionally, a Grand Jury may choose to investigate but then choose not to issue a report.

 What kinds of matters are generally within the scope of an Investigative Grand Jury?